Classroom circles nurture an inclusive and supportive school community!

 The use of the circle format to share ideas and reflect on experiences and learning, although not new, should not be under-estimated.
 A circle facilitates a positive connection which allows all students equal access to facial expressions and body language as others share ideas.

 When to Start

-Older student may view a circle as an organisation protocol more suited for younger students.
+Older student may view a circle as an organization protocol more suited for younger students.
 If this is the case and they are reluctant to comply, you could relate the story of King Arthur and the Knights of the Round Table.
-The formation was used by King Arthur as a mechanism to promote equality among his knights and give them equal access to conversations and decision-making.
+The circle formation was used by King Arthur as a mechanism to promote equality among his knights and give them equal access to conversations and decision-making.
 Inviting them to form their chairs in a circle instead of sitting on the floor may also help to overcome any resistance.